 Drug testing should be used only when clinically necessary.
 Presumptive testing should be a routine part of initial and ongoing assessments.
 Definitive testing may be used to detect specific substances not identified in presumptive methods and to refine the accuracy of the test results.
-Definitive testing may be used to detect specific substances not identified by presumptive methods, quantify levels of the substance present, and to refine the accuracy of the test results.27 In addition, definitive testing may be used when the results are needed to inform clinical decisions with major clinical or non-clinical implications for the patient (e.g., treatment transitions, changes in medication therapies, changes in legal status).27 offers results within minutes.8 These tests provide a relatively inexpensive method to detect low concentrations of a substance with an increased degree of specificity.8 This can be most easily performed using point-of-care test kits such as a urine drug cup.
+Definitive testing may be used to detect specific substances not identified by presumptive methods, quantify levels of the substance present, and to refine the accuracy of the test results.27 In addition, definitive testing may be used when the results are needed to inform clinical decisions with major clinical or non-clinical implications for the patient (e.g., treatment transitions, changes in medication therapies, changes in legal status).27

+The three methods of drug assays include immunoassay, chromatography, and mass spectrometry.
+Immunoassay is the most widely used method for initial testing for DOA and offers results within minutes.
+These tests provide a relatively inexpensive method to detect low concentrations of a substance with an increased degree of specificity.
+This can be most easily performed using point-of-care test kits such as a urine drug cup.
 However, in the clinical setting, point-of-care testing does not perform to manufacturers' claims and untrained staff can improperly interpret test results.